L4ika/placess-app/README.md

 cd projectname
-npm install: it will create node_modules folder npm eject: it will create android and ios folders npm link: it will write the dependencies for android and ios build.gradle files.
+npm install: it will create node_modules folder npm eject: it will create android and ios folders react-native link: it will write the dependencies for android and ios build.gradle files.
 ```